adap/flower/doc/source/how-to-run-simulations.rst

 -----------------------------

-Flower's ``Simulation Engine`` allows you to run FL simulations across multiple compute nodes.
+Flower's ``Simulation Engine`` allows you to run FL simulations across multiple compute nodes so that you're not restricted to running simulations on a _single_ machine.
 Before starting your multi-node simulation, ensure that you:

 1. Have the same Python environment on all nodes.
-2. Have a copy of your code (e.g., your entire repo) on all nodes.
+2. Have a copy of your code on all nodes.
 3. Have a copy of your dataset on all nodes.
 If you are using partitions from `Flower Datasets <https://flower.ai/docs/datasets>`_, ensure they are the same.
 4. Start Ray on your head node: on the terminal, type ``ray start --head``.
 This command will print a few lines, one of which indicates how to attach other nodes to the head node.
-5. Attach other nodes to the head node: copy the command shown after starting the head and execute it on the terminal of a new node.
+5. Attach other nodes to the head node: copy the command shown after starting the head and execute it on the terminal of a new node (before executing ``flwr run``).
 For example: ``ray start --address='192.168.1.132:6379'``.

 With all the above done, you can run your code from the head node as you would if the